-Kingsley Service Company requested the Commission declare to declare that the utility should pursue a contest of any proposed taxation of the CIAC received as notes during December of 1986.
-We decline to issue a declaratory statement to this effect.
+IBSUE 2: Should the Commission declare that Kingsley Service Company should pursue a contest of any proposed taxation of the CIAC received as notes during December of 1986?

-There is no controversy, question, or doubt raised by the application of any statutory provision, rule or order which gives rise to this request.
+STAFF ANALYSIS: There appears to be no controversy, question, or doubt raised by the application of any statutory provision, rule or order which gives rise to this request.
 In its petition, the utility cites Commission Orders Nos.
 16971, 23541 and 23114, which do not appear to raise any questions as applied to the utility.
 Rather, the utility seeks a determination by the Commission of a matter that falls into the category of management decision-making.

-Proposed Agency Action Order No. 16971 was issued on December 18, 1986 in Docket No. 860184-PU (In Re: Request by Florida Waterworks Association for investigation of proposed repeal of Section 118(b), Internal Revenue Code (Contributions in Aid of In that order, the Commission granted Construction)). an application by Florida Waterworks Association to allow water and wastewater utilities to gross-up CIAC in order to recover taxes imposed by the Tax Reform Act of 1986 on formerly nontaxable CIAC.
-Kingsley Service Company's petition does not claim, and we do not find, that the application of this order gives rise to any controversy, question, or doubt as to whether Kingsley Service Company should pursue a contest of any proposed taxation of the CIAC received as notes during December of 1986.
+Proposed Agency Action Order No. 16971 was issued on December 1986 in Docket No. 860184-PU (In Re: Request by Florida 18.
+Waterworks Association for investigation of proposed repeal of Section 118(b), Internal Revenue Code (Contributions in Aid of In that order, the Commission granted an Construction)). application by Florida Waterworks Association to allow water and wastewater utilities to gross-up CIAC in order to recover taxes imposed by the Tax Reform Act of 1986 on formerly nontaxable CIAC.
+Kingsley Service Company's petition does not claim, and staff does not believe, that the application of this order gives rise to any controversy, question, or doubt as to whether Kingsley Service Company should pursue a contest of any proposed taxation of the CIAC received as notes during December of 1985.
 Rather, the utility seeks a predetermination of the prudence or reasonableness of a management decision.

 Order No. 23541 was issued in Docket No. 860184-PU on October 1, 1990.
-The order retained the CIAC gross-up and, among other things, specified accounting procedures and required utilities to file a petition for approval to continue or begin collecting the The order also contains a discussion on avoidance of gross-up. taxes on CIAC at page 4, which concludes: "Accordingly, we hereby encourage the water and wastewater industry to continue to search for viable methods" to avoid taxes on CIAC.
+The order retained the CIAC gross-up and, among other things, specified accounting procedures and required utilities to file a petition for approval to continue or begin collecting the gross-up.
+The order also contains a discussion on avoidance of taxes on CIAC at page 4, which concludes: "Accordingly, we hereby encourage the water and wastewater industry to continue to search for viable methods" to avoid taxes on CIAC.
 (Reconsideration of this order was denied and clarification was granted in Order No. 24413, issued on April 22, 1991.
 However, the clarification does not affect this issue.)
-Kingsley Service Company's petition does not claim, and we do not find, that the application of Order No. 23541 gives rise to any controversy, question, or doubt as to whether the utility should pursue a contest of a tax assessment of the CIAC received as notes during December of 1986.
-The utility has not alleged that this order has any possible impact upon its interests which gives rise to a proper petition for declaratory statement.
+Kingsley Service Company's petition does not claim, and staff does not believe, that the application of Order No. 23541 gives rise to any controversy, question, or doubt as to whether Kingsley Service Company should pursue a contest of a tax assessment of the CIAC received as notes during December of 1986.
+The vcility has not alleged that this order has any possible impact upon its interests which gives rise to a proper petition for declaratory statement.
 Instead, the decision whether or not to contest proposed taxes is the type of management decision which the utility is best suited to make.
 Such decisions are typically reviewed by the Commission at a later date rather than pre-approved in a declaratory statement: